kevinhillinger/Dapper.Persistence/README.md

 First off, if Dapper gets an update, you get the update.
 I'm not rewriting dapper.

-Second, it comes down to belief thing for me: I don't believe that IDbConnection should be a direct dependency because too much can go wrong, particularly when sharing that connection.
+Second, it comes down to a belief thing for me: I don't believe that IDbConnection should be a direct dependency because too much can go wrong, particularly when sharing that connection.
+If that that on a project where Dapper was being used, IDbConnection was being abused.